Nextiva / Blog / Customer Experience

 Establish clear, documented policies regarding the following:

-• How long calls are retained, when they’re deleted, and whether deletion is automatic or the responsibility of a team member.
+• How long are calls retained, when are they deleted, and is deletion automatic or a team member’s responsibility?

 • Where recordings are stored, which individuals or roles can access them, and how access is granted.